indrabasak/indrabasak.github.io/_posts/2018-04-15-making-sense-of-blockchain.md

 This means, _A_ has a copy of the ledger, _C_ has a copy of the ledger, etc.
 A distributed ledger removes the need for a centralized ledger.
-A distributed ledger however introduces the added complexity of keeping all the ledgers in sync where all transactions are visible to all the nodes in the blockchain network immediately.
+A distributed ledger, however, introduces the added complexity of keeping all the ledgers in sync where all transactions are visible to all the nodes in the blockchain network immediately.

+**Q. How does a node join a blockchain network?**

+Any computer (process) that connects to a blockchain network is a node.
+It's a **peer-to-peer** network.
+A node can leave and rejoin the network at will.

 #### Miners